 Next, open your template by clicking the "Edit HTML" button below your "Live On Blog" screenshot.

-When your template is open, hover your cursor over the code, click once, and press CTRL and F at the same time (PC) or Command and F (Mac).
-This will open a search box in your template.
+- Press CTRL and F at the same time (PC) or Command and F (Mac).

 Enter </body> in the search box, then press enter.
 The code will "jump" to the </body> tag in your template and highlight it in yellow.

 Select and copy the entire code from the code box below.
 Just copy the code, not the line numbers.

 If the embedded code doesn't load for you, you can copy it from here.

 Paste the Code

 Paste the code into your template, directly above the </body> tag.
 Next, press the "preview template" button.
 If you get an error message, press the "revert template" button and start over.
 Otherwise, press the "Save template" button.